AztecProtocol/aztec-packages/spartan/README.md

 Aztec has two permanent network deployments: `staging` and `production`.
 These networks are intended to be long running and are not tied to activities and testing happing within CI.

-Aztec's `staging` and `production` networks rely on a continuous delivery workflow (CD) and are configured to automatically refresh at the same time that node container images are released to the general public.
+Aztec's `staging` and `production` networks rely on a continuous delivery workflow (CD) and are configured to automatically refresh when node container images are released to the general public.

 ### Aztec staging network